Application fee or proof of fee exemption

 For students applying to Bachelor's studies

 - Required documents and instructions on how to submit your documents for Bachelor's studies

-- Check the country-specific document rules for Bachelor's studies
+- Country instructions for Bachelor's studies

 Additional documents – final year Bachelor's students

-Final year undergraduate students applying to a Master's programme need to include additional documents with their application.
+Final-year undergraduate students applying to a Master's programme need to include additional documents with their application.